 Strategies: a.
 DVR staff will participate in training opportunities provided by Maine CITE, Maine’s federally- funded Assistive Technology program. b.
 Individualized Plans for Employment will address the need for Assistive Technology as appropriate. c.
 DVR will develop in-house capacity around the use of Assistive Technology to support vocational rehabilitation services through the support of two to three DVR staff in the new University of Maine at Farmington post-bachelor’s certificate in Assistive Technology Studies.

-Goal 3 All Individuals served by DVR receive high quality vocational rehabilitation services in an accessible and culturally-competent manner that reflects the principles of universal design and informed choice as measured by consumer feedback and case review.
+Goal 3 All Individuals served by DVR receive high quality vocational rehabilitation services in an accessible and culturally-competent manner that reflects the principles of universal design, informed choice, and Diversity, Equity and Inclusion as measured by consumer feedback and case review.

 Objective 3.1: Maine DVR will work closely with Maine’s Section 121 VR Grant – Wabanaki Vocational Rehabilitation, to increase co–enrollment from 3 individuals in PY2019 to 10 individuals annually by PY 2023.